 Do Homework #1

-The point of this project is to due a limited case study of a form of technical documentation.
+The point of this project is to do a case study of a form of technical documentation and/or an organization that makes use of technical documentation.
 Below are some possibilities for how to do go about this:

 - What types of documents/writing are technical writers within a particular industry usually responsible for creating?